fserb/bkc/pages/substrate/substrate.md

 ### the plan

-The core algorithm of Substrate is: we keep track of a moving line, that, as it draws a line on the screen, also registers its angle on a separate array.
-This array, that we call the `grid`, is the core of Substrate algorithm.

-Each line moves forward, writing down its angle, until it reaches the end of the screen or if touches another line on the `grid`.
+The core algorithm of Substrate is: we keep track of a moving line, that, as it draws a line on the screen, also registers its angle on a separate grid.
+Each line moves forward, writing down its angle, until it reaches the end of the screen or until it touches another line on the `grid`.
 When it stops, we spawn two other moving lines.
-The only rule is that a new moving line must start perpendicular to an existing line.
+The only rule is that a new moving line must start perpendicular to a previous line in the `grid`.
 That's it.

-After that we will add a paint effect on top of the lines.
-Finally we will build some color palettes and create different effects with the core Substrate algorithm.
+The rest is mostly aesthetics.
+We will add a watercolor paint effect around the lines, and will build different color palettes.
+Finally we are going to explore how to create different effects with the core Substrate algorithm.

 ### the grid

 We start, as always, assuming there's a `canvas` element available and doing a simple `requestAnimationFrame`.
 Our animation will not be time-based, but frame-based.
+I.e., we won't be frame rate independent.

 ```add:
 const ctx = canvas.getContext("2d");